muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 For now, we will build GIMP and its most volatile dependencies by hand and from the command line since this will give you a good feeling for what requirements there are and the problems that could possibly arise.

 ### Babl
 [Babl](https://gegl.org/babl) is the library that is used internally to convert between different color models.
-It is a fairly small library so its build process is also very quick.
+It is a fairly small library so its build process is decently fast.
 ~~~ bash
 git clone git://git.gnome.org/babl
 cd babl